Else Kek, Chair

 Cici joined Ricefield in 2017 and now serves as a volunteer coordinator.
 Tasks mainly involve volunteer recruitment, training, management and organising activities.
 As a fourth-year economic student at the University of Glasgow, Cici spends most of her spare time taking part in various volunteer activities.
 She is currently a member of SenseScotland helping young disabled adults, a committee member of Glasgow University Service to Homeless and a mentor helping newly arrived international students in Glasgow International College.

 After encountering diverse cultural experiences in Glasgow, she feels even more appreciating of her own rich and unique 5000-year Chinese history and always seeks chances to fulfil her ambitions.
 Cici used to be a member of the Martial Art Club in China and she really enjoyed this sport which encompasses Chinese Taoist spirituality.
 In April 2016, she was elected as an event coordinator for one of the most active Chinese societies in Glasgow, aiming to promote Chinese culture and help newly arrived Chinese students.
 Moreover, she has been teaching Chinese and promoting Chinese cultures voluntarily in Glasgow Jordanhill School since March 2016.

 Laura Matheson has been actively involved with Ricefield since 2016, and joined the team as Arts Administrator in May 2018.
 Laura has a background in admin, working with several arts organisations and festivals around Scotland.
 She focuses particularly on promotion and digital media, and leads Ricefield’s volunteer marketing team.
-She is currently pursuing a Masters in art curation and criticism, and her interest in Chinese art history was what originally drew her to Ricefield as a volunteer.
+She has recently graduated with a Masters in art curation and criticism, and her interest in Chinese art history was what originally drew her to Ricefield as a volunteer.
 In her spare time, Laura studies Chinese language and enjoys exploring other cultures through travel.